Skip to content

 How τjs’s service registry works for organising data access and business logic.

 τjs provides an optional service registry pattern for separating route handlers from business logic and data access.
+You can use τjs without it but, it becomes valuable when you need consistent cross-cutting behaviour (logging, auth, tracing, retries) across all data access, or when you expect service boundaries to evolve over time.

 Key components:

-• defineService - Create service definitions
+• defineService - Create typed service definitions from a collection of async methods

-• defineServiceRegistry - Register services for runtime dispatch
+• defineServiceRegistry - Register services for runtime dispatch and type inference

 • ServiceContext - Base context passed to service methods